 Headquartered in Kirchbach in Styria, EBG specialized in the development and production of passive electronic components over 40 years ago.
 While the focus was on metal film technology in the beginning, EBG soon became a specialist for high-voltage and high-power resistors manufactured using metal oxide thick film technology.

 Elektronische Bauelemente GmbH (EBG) is one of the leading international manufacturers of resistors for high-performance electronics.
 These technologically demanding components contribute to the safe and efficient conversion and transmission of energy.
-Among other things, EBG’s resistors are used in electric power trains of high-speed trains, frequency converters in wind turbines, aerospace applications or HVDC power transmission systems.
+Among other things, EBG’s resistors are used in electric power trains of high-speed trains, electrical cars, frequency converters in wind turbines, aerospace applications or HVDC power transmission systems.
 The company has been part of the Miba Group since 2010.